drewprice/rspec-fizzbuzz/README.md

+# RSpec FizzBuzz

-# A Note on This Guide
+## A Note on This Guide

-We've been introduced to the concept of test driven development and reading and understanding RSpec tests before.
-You've been reading these tests for a while now, but TDD is a big topic and we're going to take a cloer look at it here.
+We've been introduced to the concept of test driven development (TDD) and reading and understanding RSpec tests before.
+You've been reading these tests for a while now, but TDD is a big topic and we're going to take a closer look at it here.

-You're still not being asked to write your own tests.
-We're simply aiming to understand the purpose of tests and understand how to read RSpec tests better.
+You're still not being asked to write your own tests; we're simply aiming to understand the purpose of testing and how to better read tests in RSpec.

 You can review the earlier lesson on TDD and RSpec testing [here](https://learn.co/tracks/web-development-with-ruby-on-rails/ruby/variables-and-methods/tdd-rspec-and-learn).

-# RSpec - Test Driven Development
+## RSpec - Test Driven Development

 RSpec is a testing tool for the Ruby programming language.
 Born under the banner of Behavior-Driven Development, it is designed to make Test-Driven Development a productive and enjoyable experience.
 The `learn` gem wraps `rspec` with additional functionality, so if you've been using `learn`, you've been using `rspec`.

-# What is Test Driven Development?
+## What is Test Driven Development?

-Test Driven Development, or TDD, is a method for approaching a problem not through the implementation of the solution, but rather, through the expectations of a working solution.
+Test Driven Development (TDD) is a method for approaching a problem not through the implementation of the solution, but rather, through the expectations of a working solution.
 What that means is, instead of trying to write the code that solves the problem, you first define what the working code will do when it works, and then you write the implementation to make it work.

-# Test Driving FizzBuzz
+## Test Driving FizzBuzz

 A classic programming problem is [FizzBuzz](http://c2.com/cgi/wiki?FizzBuzzTest).
-It is considered the [Stairway to Heaven](http://www.codinghorror.com/blog/2007/02/fizzbuzz-the-programmers-stairway-to-heaven.html) of programming because there are so many different ways to play it and everyone plays it.
+It is considered the [Stairway to Heaven](http://www.codinghorror.com/blog/2007/02/fizzbuzz-the-programmers-stairway-to-heaven.html) of programming because (1) there are so many different ways to play it, and (2) everyone plays it.

-The goal of fizzbuzz is to build a program that can take a number and if the number is evenly divisible by 3, it should return "Fizz", if it's divisible by 5, it should return "Buzz", and if it's divisible by both 3 and 5, it should return "FizzBuzz".
+The goal of FizzBuzz is to build a program that for any given number will return:

+* "Fizz" if is divisible by three (3),
+* "Buzz" if is divisible by five (5), or
+* "FizzBuzz" is divisible *both* three (3) *and* five (5).

 ## Defining Our Expectations

 Let's approach solving this problem from a TDD approach.
-That means what we don't care about is "how", but rather, we care about "what".
-What will the program do if it works correctly, not how will it do it.
-We are going to write our expectations first, then our implementation.
+That means, starting out we don't care about the "how", but rather about the "what"—what will the program do if it works correctly, not how will it do it?
+We are going to write our expectations first, and *then* write our implementation second.

 Before we look at the RSpec syntax, let's just express our tests in plain English (also sometimes referred to as "psuedo-code").
+Assuming we name our method `fizzbuzz`, we:

-1. We expect fizzbuzz(3) to return "Fizz"
+* expect `fizzbuzz(3)` to return `"Fizz"`,
-2. We expect fizzbuzz(5) to return "Buzz"
+* expect `fizzbuzz(5)` to return `"Buzz"`, and
-3. We expect fizzbuzz(15) to return "FizzBuzz"
+* expect `fizzbuzz(15)` to return `"FizzBuzz"`.

 Furthermore, we could also provide a negative case.
+We:

-4. We expect fizzbuzz(4) to return nil or nothing or ""
+* expect `fizzbuzz(4)` to return either `nil` or an empty string (`""`).

-We don't care how that fizzbuzz method works, or even that it's defined, *we are just stating our expectations*.
+We don't care at this point how our `fizzbuzz` method is going to work, or even that it's defined, *we are just setting our expectations*.
 And we're doing that first.
-When coding, it's important to have a target to shoot for; by writing your test first, by stating your expectations of your code first, you know your goal.
-You get to use your entire brain to think about just your goals, not how you'll get there, which adds clarity and focus to the problem.
+When coding, it's important to have a target to shoot for; by writing our tests first, by stating the expectations of our code before writing, we've established our goals.
+You will get to accustomed to using your entire brain to think only about your goals at first without worrying about how you'll accomplish them.
+This approach adds great clarity and focus to your problem solving.

 > The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility.
 >
-> — <cite>Edsger W. Dijkstra</cite>
+> — *Edsger W. Dijkstra*

+*Since though the pool of "competent programmers" is hardly limited to men, we'll assume Edsger is using the masculine pronoun in the generic, gender-inclusive form.*

-Test-Driven Development allows us to fully utilize our mental capacity to clearly state the problem we're solving and then to 100% focus on implementing a solution.
-When you are just coding, you're actually focusing on stating the problem and the solution at the same time.
-You are thereby splitting your thinking in two, making you less effective at both.
+Test-Driven Development allows us to fully utilize our mental capacity to clearly state the problem we're solving and then to focus completely on implementing a solution.
+When we jump right into composing code before writing tests for it, we're actually focusing on stating the problem *and* the solution at the same time.
+In these instances, we're splitting our thinking in two making us less effective at either one.

-> It's the exact same reason you make a todo list.
-Also testing is not for present you, it's for future you.
+> It's the exact same reason you make a todo list: testing is not for present you, it's for future you.
 >
-> — <cite>Joe M Burgess</cite>
+> — *Joe M Burgess*

 # Introduction to RSpec